-This handbook is intended to be used by students, parents and staff as a guide to the rules, regulations, and general information about Overton Public Schools.
-Please read this handbook carefully.
-Students and their parents are responsible for knowing the rules, regulations, and procedures covered in this handbook.
+This handbook is intended to be used by students, parents, and staff as a guide to the rules, procedures, and general information about this school district.
+Students and their parents must become familiar with the handbook, and parents should use it as a resource and assist their children in following the rules contained in it.
+The use of the word "parents" refers to any adult who has the responsibility for making education-related decisions about a child, including, but not limited to biological parents, adoptive parents, legal guardians, and adults acting in loco parentis.
 The student handbook is an extension of school policies and has the force and effect of board policy when approved by the board of education.

 Although the information found in this handbook is detailed and specific on many topics, the handbook is not intended to be all encompassing so as to cover every situation and circumstance that may arise during any school day, or school year.
-This handbook does not create a "contract."
-The administration reserves the right to make decisions and make rule revisions at any time to implement the educational program and to assure the well-being of all students and the educational program.
+This handbook does not create a "contract" with parents, students, or staff, and the administration reserves the right to make decisions and make rule revisions at any time to implement the educational program and to assure the well-being of all students and the educational program.
 The administration will be responsible for interpreting the rules contained in the handbook.
 Should a situation or circumstance arise that is not specifically covered in this handbook, the administration will make a decision based upon all applicable school district policies, and state and federal statutes and regulations.
 If you are ever in doubt about what is the right thing to do, ask a classroom teacher, speak with the guidance counselor, or contact the principal's office.